 Nudity and sexual activity

 The following products are displayed or used in this movie:

-There is some coarse language in Kumiko the Treasure Hunter.
+There is some coarse language in this movie, including:

 Ideas to discuss with your children

-Values in this movie that you could reinforce with your children include determination, dedication, persistence and the ability to believe in yourself despite everyone telling you that you’re wrong or that what you want is impossible.
+- Determination, dedication, persistence and the ability to believe in yourself despite everyone telling you that you are wrong or that what you want is impossible.

 This movie could also give parents the opportunity to discuss with their children attitudes and behaviours, and their real-life consequences, such as:

 - Dishonesty and lack of responsibility.
 Kumiko is often late for work and generally looks and acts as if both miserable and disinterested.
 She spits in the boss’s tea, puts his dry cleaning in a rubbish bin and uses the company credit card for her own personal needs, yet no consequences are ever shown.
 She is only told that work is not happy with her.

 - Wandering alone in the wilderness during a Minnesota winter with nothing but a blanket over a jacket to protect her from the elements is both dangerous and unrealistic.
 Kumiko sleeps outside one night and awakens refreshed in the morning yet in real life the more likely outcome would have been death.